 Both of these drugs have relatively short half-lives (meaning they disappear from the body fairly quickly) and must be taken roughly 1–30 minutes before each meal.
-The recommended starting dose for nateglinide is 120 milligrams taken three times a day prior to meals, with a lower dose of 60 milligrams taken three times a day recommended for people who are close to their HbA1c goal.
+The recommended starting dose for nateglinide is 60 milligrams taken three times a day prior to meals, which may need to be increased to 120 milligrams three times a day after one to two weeks.
 The starting dose for repaglinide for people who have not previously taken glucose-lowering medicines or for those with an HbA1c level below 8.0% is 0.5 milligrams usually taken three times a day prior to meals; for all others, the recommended starting dose is 1–2 milligrams usually taken three times a day before meals.

 Repaglinide interacts with certain other drugs — particularly gemfibrozil (Lopid; a cholesterol-lowering medicine) and the combination of gemfibrozil and itraconazole (the antifungal Sporanox), which raise the blood levels of repaglinide roughly 28-fold and 72-fold, respectively.
 Dose adjustments of repaglinide are necessary in people with severe kidney dysfunction and moderate to severe liver dysfunction.
 Drug interactions are less likely with nateglinide, but this medicine should be used with caution by people who have liver dysfunction.
 As noted above, repaglinide is more likely to cause hypoglycemia than nateglinide, and repaglinide also causes weight gain to a greater extent than nateglinide (which has been shown to have no effect on weight in some studies).